vippsas/vipps-solutions/static-qr-at-pos/README.md

 <summary>Detailed example</summary>
 <div>

-Specify `"customerInteraction": "CUSTOMER_PRESENT"` and `"userFlow": "WEB_REDIRECT"` to redirect user to the app.
+Specify `"userFlow": "WEB_REDIRECT"` to redirect the user to the Vipps app.

+You may attach the receipt at this time.

+Specify `"customerInteraction": "CUSTOMER_PRESENT"`.

-Here is an example HTTP POST:
+Here is an example:

 [`POST:/epayment/v1/payments`](https://developer.vippsmobilepay.com/api/epayment#tag/CreatePayments/operation/createPayment)